giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/KandelSeeder.md

 Determines the required provision for the distribution prior to sowing based on the number of price points.

-**`Remarks`**

-This takes into account that each price point can become both an ask and a bid which both require provision.

 #### Parameters

 | Name | Type | Description |